[amazon_auto_links id="280537"]

 3.9.
 Swedish Pancakes

-Sour cream is indeed a popular condiment.
-In all the dishes we’ve explored, sour cream is very often used as a dressing or a dip alongside the main dish.
-Its distinct, signature tangy flavour, creamy texture, thick consistency and visual appeal make it perfect to go with not just spicy dishes but also sweet desserts.
-Although sour cream is used as a key ingredient in dishes too it is majorly a condiment.
-You might as well want to buy sour cream from your nearby grocery stores and try it with many recipes of your own.
+Sour Cream is indeed a popular condiment.
+In all the dishes we’ve’ explored, sour cream is often used as a dressing or a dip alongside the main dish.
+Its distinct, signature tangy flavor, creamy texture, thick consistency, and visual appeal make it perfect for spicy dishes and sweet desserts.

 And if you think sour cream isn’t for you, you may want to try out bad cream substitutes.
-Coconut cream, Greek yoghurt, cream cheese, mayonnaise, buttermilk, kefir, or cottage cheese can be a good substitute for it.
+Coconut cream, Greek yogurt, cream cheese, mayonnaise, buttermilk, kefir, or cottage cheese can be a good substitute for it.